Almost all of the content here is also available as a PDF file; only the movie is missing.

 |7200/r = sin θ/2 (not drawn)|

 Just how thin are these vertical lines?
 The image below is a closeup of the image above: in this case, r runs from (32768-650) to (32768+650).
 Eye-balling the red strip, it seems maybe 350 units wide -- so maybe a width of √32768=362 is a decent wild guess.
 Is this vertical stripe really zero-free?
 Hard to tell from this picture.
-There are lots of blue smears -- there are about 1300 zeros in this image (as shown above, there are about r zeros inside a circle of radius r).
+There are lots of blue smears -- there are about 650 zeros in this image (as demonstrated earlier, there are about r zeros inside a circle of radius r; the width of this image is 650+650, but the height is only π, not 2π.)
 Fiddling with the color-map helps isolate some of these a bit more clearly, and it seems like there might be dozen or two zeros actually within the red stripe, rather than all the blue being just a smear from outside the stripe.

 As above, but for the region 0 < x,y < 8000.